bricoletc/delfies/paper/paper.md

 with or without changes in chromosome number (copepod crustaceans, nematodes, ciliates).

-In species that eliminate portions of chromsomes, two main types of elimination have been documented.
+In species that eliminate portions of chromosomes, two main types of elimination have been documented.
 The first is the elimination of small sequences (~100s of bp) called 'IESs', by a splicing process: a double-strand break is produced at each IES extremity, the IES is excised, and the two extremities are rejoined.